 - Use strong passwords or two-factor authentication for your Internet accounts.

 - Don’t include personal information in your profile.

-- Never allow online dating account to have access to your geological location.
+- Never allow an online dating account to have access to your geological location.

 Social Engineering Security Tips

-- Don’t click any link you receive, especially those using shortened URL.
+- Don’t click any link you receive, especially those using shortened URLs.

 - Don’t open any file you receive on online dating websites or apps.